Amenorrhea: Diseases of the thyroid

-Disturbances in thyroid hormone regulation has been a known cause of menstrual irregularities, including secondary amenorrhea.
+Disturbances in thyroid hormone regulation have been a known cause of menstrual irregularities, including secondary amenorrhea.

 Patients with hypothyroidism frequently present with changes in their menstrual cycle.
 It is hypothesized that this is due to increased TRH, which goes on to stimulate the release of both TSH and prolactin.
-Increased prolactin inhibits the release of LH and FSH which are needed for ovulation to occur.
+Increased prolactin inhibits the release of LH and FSH, which are needed for ovulation to occur.

 Patients with hyperthyroidism may also present with oligomenorrhea or amenorrhea.
 Sex hormone binding globulin is increased in hyperthyroid states.
 This, in turn, increases the total levels of testosterone and estradiol.
 Increased levels of LH and FSH have also been reported in patients with hyperthyroidism.

 Hypothalamic and pituitary causes

 Changes in the hypothalamic-pituitary axis is a common cause of secondary amenorrhea.
 GnRH is released from the hypothalamus and stimulates the anterior pituitary to release FSH and LH, which in turn stimulate the ovaries to release estrogen and progesterone.
 Any pathology in the hypothalamus or pituitary can alter the way this feedback mechanism works and can cause secondary amenorrhea.

 Pituitary adenomas are a common cause of amenorrhea.
 Prolactin secreting pituitary adenomas cause amenorrhea due to the hyper-secretion of prolactin which inhibits FSH and LH release.
-Other space occupying pituitary lesions can also cause amenorrhea due to the inhibition of dopamine, an inhibitor of prolactin, due to compression of the pituitary gland.
+Other space-occupying pituitary lesions can also cause amenorrhea due to the inhibition of dopamine, an inhibitor of prolactin, due to compression of the pituitary gland.